Skip to content Skip to navigation menu

 To calculate the number of packs you need, work out the size of your room in m2 (length x width = m2) and check against the coverage of the pack.
 Add an extra 10-15% for cutting and wastage.

 Laminate flooring needs to acclimatise to the room it’s going to be laid in.
-Leave the unopened packs flat for at least 48 hours.
+Store the unopened packs flat for at least 48 hours.
 Don’t stack the packs more than three high, and preferably wedge something between each pack so the air can circulate fully around them.
 Never store the packs by leaning them against the wall, which can lead to them bending.
 If you’re laying laminate flooring onto underfloor heating then lay each pack on the floor separately – don’t stack them at all.

 Where do I start laying laminate flooring?